simonw/shot-scraper-template/README.md

 You can then edit that `shots.yml` file to customize your screenshot, or add more URLs - see below.

-If the script does not run when the repository is first created you may need to **Enable Actions** first:

-- Click the "Actions" tab
-- Clice "Enable Actions"
-- Run the "Take screenshots" workflow as described below

 ## Re-taking the screenshot

 To re-take the screenshot: